 Baby bath alternatives: Of course, you can get by without a baby bath.
 Babies do just as well being bathed in a laundry or kitchen sink, or in a regular bath.
 There are also a host of baby bath alternatives, like using a mesh baby sling in the shower while you have a wash, foam sink inserts, shower chairs and tubs.

-Baby bath accessories: Thermometer, bath supports, hooded towels, faucet covers.
+Baby bath accessories: Thermometer, bath supports, baby hooded towels, faucet covers.

 Can you buy secondhand: Yes, and it’s one of those items that should be passed around your friends.
 You don’t use it for long, it’s bulky to store and they don’t have to cost much.